-The 2020 programme is now past.
-We will be launching the 2021 programme mid August 2021
+We will be launching the 2021 programme at 12pm on 11 August 2021

 Cycle tours developed by Open House Volunteers, Robin Key and Peter Bury

-Finish: Serpentine Pavilion
+Finish: Serpentine Gallery W2 3XA

-Peter Jones & Partners, Sloane Square, Chelsea, London SW1W 8EL
+Start at Peter Jones & Partners, Sloane Square, Chelsea, London SW1W 8EL

-Holy Trinity Church, Sloane St, Belgravia, London SW1X 9BZ
+Holy Trinity Church, Sloane St, Belgravia, London SW1X 9BZ.

 A sumptuous feast of Victorian stained glass and bold sacred sculpture at what Sir John Betjeman called the 'cathedral of the Arts and Crafts movement.'
 Work by William Morris, Edward Burne-Jones, William Blake and Christopher Whall.

-Royal Hospital Chelsea, Chelsea, London
+Royal Hospital Chelsea, SW3 4SR

 Numbered amongst England's architectural glories and home to the Chelsea Pensioners since 1692, the Royal Hospital Chelsea, designed by Sir Christopher Wren and built following the Great Fire, sits within 66 acres of beautiful grounds.